 If you’re using Google Chrome, the MetaMask extension may be interesting to you.
 It runs directly in your browser, so there is no need to install anything on your computer.
 MetaMask allows developers to write and run blockchain applications directly from their browser.
 While originally written for Chrome, the extension is now also available for Firefox and Opera.
 You can check more at www.metamask.io.

 Ethereum’s main purpose is to decentralize the internet as we know it today.
-Volunteers across the world dedicate their computers to run DApps and smart contracts, and get paid in the form of ethers for it.
+Volunteers across the world dedicate their computers to run DApps and smart contracts, and get paid in the form of ethers for performing these DApps.
 Around 5 ethers are mined every 12 seconds, which limits the total yearly supply to around 18 million ethers.
 Unlike bitcoin, which has a hard cap of 21 million, there is no similar restriction on the number of ethers available to mine.

-Ethers, the token and cryptocurrency that fuels the ethereum network, can be traded just like any other virtual currency on crypto-exchanges.
-With a growing number of large companies and financial institutions joining ethereum’s network and developing their own blockchain apps, ethers may have a long-lasting and bright future ahead.
+Ethers, the token and cryptocurrency that fuels the Ethereum network, can be traded just like any other virtual currency on crypto exchanges.
+With a growing number of large companies and financial institutions joining Ethereum’s network and developing their own blockchain apps, ethers may have a long-lasting and bright future ahead.